yashthaker7/TYHeightPicker/README.md

 #  TYHeightPicker

-It's custom height picker for your health app. you can you this where picking up height from user, Or you can use as a custom picker too.
+It's custom height picker for your health app. you can use this where picking up height from user, Or you can use as a custom picker too.

 ![gif](Screenshot/TYHeightPicker.gif) <br />